shredthaGNAR/list-of-my-starred-repos/README.md

 * [SmetDenis/raycast-gemai](https://github.com/SmetDenis/raycast-gemai): GemAI is a Raycast extension designed to supercharge your productivity by integrating Google's Gemini AI models directly into your workflow.
 * [krsntn/raycast-guerrilla-mail](https://github.com/krsntn/raycast-guerrilla-mail): Generate a disposable temporary email address and quickly access any received emails - powered by Guerrilla Mail API
 * [plevik/raycast-hipster-ipsum](https://github.com/plevik/raycast-hipster-ipsum): Raycast free extension to generate placeholder content using the official Hipster Ipsum API https://hipsum.co/the-api/
+* [chrismessina/raycast-karakeep](https://github.com/chrismessina/raycast-karakeep): A Raycast extension for Karakeep, a self-hostable bookmark manager with AI-powered tagging.
+Save, search, and manage your bookmarks, notes, and highlights without leaving Raycast.
 * [foru17/raycast-karakeep](https://github.com/foru17/raycast-karakeep): ✨ Raycast extension for Karakeep (previously Hoarder) - Your AI-powered bookmarks manager
 * [masaishi/raycast-llm-scripts](https://github.com/masaishi/raycast-llm-scripts): This repository is a collection of diverse and experimental Raycast scripts that integrate with popular LLMs (ChatGPT, Claude, and Perplexity) without requiring API keys.
 The scripts here are added organically as new ideas emerge, providing a playground for testing and evolving different use cases.
 * [masaishi/raycast-llm-scripts-template](https://github.com/masaishi/raycast-llm-scripts-template): This repository provides a template for creating Raycast scripts that integrate with popular LLMs (ChatGPT, Claude, and Perplexity) without requiring API keys.
 Simply write Python scripts with prompt templates, and launch your favorite LLM in the browser with pre-filled prompts.